bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## How can I help?

 The best way to help is to read the report.
 The second best way to help is to report any errors or oddities you experience.
 This is a sophisticated document with complex structure and formatting.
 There is almost certainly overlooked problems or issues.
-If you experience any, please open an issue on github or reach out to me directly on Twitter at @distinctivename.
-Otherwise, I'm very much open to contributors or forking to make the best possible digital version of this book.
+If you experience any, please open an issue on github or reach out to me directly on Twitter at [@distinctivename](https://twitter.com/distinctivename).
+Otherwise, I'm very much open to contributors or forking to make the best possible, most accessible digital version of this book.

 ### Todos for 2.0